Tak783/Stocks/README.md

 * Strings were not localised but should be
 * Accessibilty was considered in some places but not all.
 In production it would be a first class citizen but for the purpose of this project it is not.
 * There are so many other things in the actual code that could be improved i.e. moving functions resuable code int extensions or helpers or things putting items such as `UIView+Accessibility` into the appropriate layer modules.
+* Commits, there is a section in branch `P1-00003` where the commit messages change in style and miss the storyID.
+This is a function of of context swithing from day job commits to evening work.
+I would improve rename the commit messages in a rebase.

 ##User Story
 Load Stocks Feed: Load and shows a list of stock symbols and prices for a set of stocks parsed from JSON endpoints